Kaia15/mern-work-app-v1/README.md

 :-------------------------:
 ![](https://scontent.xx.fbcdn.net/v/t1.15752-9/309748133_5449150435166506_1013328953552960713_n.png?stp=dst-png_p403x403&_nc_cat=102&ccb=1-7&_nc_sid=aee45a&_nc_ohc=0ksCw31qq6IAX9ixKBv&_nc_ad=z-m&_nc_cid=0&_nc_ht=scontent.xx&oh=03_AVJUDww4KZEChPTrBGqL1dsmSEyf7iH-gUyg1x1cUBcMaA&oe=63643A71)

 However, there are some small errors such as feature not updated when accesstoken is expired.
-I'm trying to update this day by day.
+To see the updates, we need to turn back to dashboard and login again to get the token that JWT verifies.
+I'm trying to fix these mistakes day by day.